shibing624/dialogbot/README.md

 # Install

-## Requirements and Installation
+- Requirements and Installation

-The project is based on Tensorflow 1.12.0+ and Python 3.6+.
+The project is based on transformers 4.4.2+, torch 1.6.0+ and Python 3.6+.
 Then, simply do:

 ```